"What is White Ignorance?", The Philosophical Quarterly 71(4): 864-885. 2021 (https://doi.org/10.1093/pq/pqaa073)

 My work is at the intersections of social philosophy, epistemology, and the philosophy of race and gender, and focuses on theorizing oppression from a critical theoretical perspective.
 I argue that causal explanations of oppression must be fundamentally social structural, and develop a pluralistic conception of social structure that encompasses both institutions and ideology.
 An important part of this view is that insofar as individual beliefs, attitudes, or biases play a role in explaining oppression, it is only as constituents of social structure.
 I apply this social structural framework to the notion to oppressive ignorance, or ignorance that is both promoted by and helps sustain oppression.

-Currently, I am working on developing an account of a particular form of oppressive ignorance that I call obliviousness, while also taking on meta-philosophical questions concerning how practical reasons can reasonably enter into the conceptual choices philosophers make when theorizing phenomena like oppression.
+Currently, I am working on developing an account of a particular form of oppressive ignorance that I call obliviousness, while also pursuing meta-philosophical questions concerning how practical reasons can reasonably enter into the conceptual choices philosophers make when theorizing phenomena like oppression.

 What is White Ignorance?